sergeiudris/lab.cloud-2020-05/design.md

     - a job in the cluster may continuosly update the list of addresses at domain provider (e.g. via AWS api or smth)
     - this way client always requests abc.com, but requests are handled by current master nodes (which by design may always change)

-- installation
+- cluster installation
-  - prerequisite for agent installation is docker and/or kubernetes
+  - prerequisite for agent installation is docker/k8s
+  - this way a node may host multiple systems and installation is OS-agnostic
-  - agent is installed as container
+  - agent and node should be installed as container